 The Company's benefit plan committees in the U.S. and Canada establish investment policies and strategies and regularly monitor the performance of the Company's pension plan assets.
 The pension plan investment strategy implemented by the Company's management is to achieve long-term objectives and invest the pension assets in accordance with the applicable pension legislation in the U.S. and Canada, as well as fiduciary standards.
-The long-term primary objectives for the pension plan funds are to provide for a reasonable amount of long-term growth of capital without undue exposure to risk, protect the assets from erosion of purchasing power and provide investment results that meet or exceed the pension plan's actuarially assumed long term rate of return.
-The Company's investment strategy with respect to pension plan assets is to generate a return in excess of the passive portfolio benchmark (49% S&P 500 Index, 5% Russell Mid Cap Index, 8% Russell 2000 Index, 5% MSCI EAFE Index, 5% DJ Global Moderate Index and 28% BarCap U.S. Govt/Credit).
+The long-term primary objectives for the pension plan funds are to provide for a reasonable amount of long-term growth of capital without undue exposure to risk, protect the assets from erosion of purchasing power and provide investment results that meet or exceed the pension plan assets is to generate a return in excess of the passive portfolio benchmark (49% S&P 500 Index, 5% Russell Mid Cap Index, 8% Russell 2000 Index, 5% MSCI EAFE Index, 5% DJ Global Moderate Index and 28% BarCap U.S. Govt/Credit).

 We make several critical assumptions in determining our pension plan assets and liabilities and related pension expense.
 We believe the most critical of these assumptions are the expected rate of return on plan assets and the discount rate.
 Other assumptions we make relate to employee demographic factors such as rate of compensation increases, mortality rates, retirement patterns and turnover rates.

-Based on the investment policy for the pension plans, as well as an asset study that was performed based on the Company's asset allocations and future expectations, the Company's expected rate of return on plan assets for measuring 2014 pension expense or income is 7.85% for the plans.
+Refer to Note 7 of the Consolidated Financial Statements for more information regarding these assumptions.
+Based on the investment policy for the pension plans, as well as an asset study that was performed based on the Company's asset allocations and future expectations, the Company's expected rate of return on plan assets for measuring 2015 pension expense or income is 7.84% for the plans.
 The asset study forecasted expected rates of return for the approximate duration of the Company's benefit obligations, using capital market data and historical relationships.

 The discount rate is chosen as the rate at which pension obligations could be effectively settled and is based on capital market conditions as of the measurement date.
 We have matched the timing and duration of the expected cash flows of our pension obligations to a yield curve generated from a broad portfolio of high-quality fixed income debt instruments to select our discount rate.
-Based upon this cash flow matching analysis, we selected a weighted average discount rate for the plans of 5.10% at December 31, 2013.
+Based upon this cash flow matching analysis, we selected a weighted average discount rate for the plans of 4.26% at December 31, 2014.

-Net periodic benefit cost for our defined benefit pension plans was \$51.1 million, \$26.8 million and \$32.3 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-The increase in pension cost in 2013 from 2012 was primarily due to the curtailment gain recorded in connection with the 2012 amendment to the U.S. defined benefit pension plan.
-Such curtailment gain, net of the change in assumptions for the rate of return on plan assets and discount rate, also accounts for the decrease in pension cost in 2012 from 2011.
+Net periodic benefit (income) cost for our defined benefit pension plans was (\$9.6) million, \$51.1 million and \$26.8 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+The income associated with the pension plans in 2014 reflects the impact of the 2012 amendment to freeze the U.S. defined benefit pension plan, effective December 31, 2013.
+Additionally, the increase in pension cost in 2013 from 2012 was primarily due to the curtailment gain recorded in connection with the 2012 amendment to the U.S. defined benefit pension plan.
 The 2012 amendment and related curtailment decreased benefit costs in 2012 and are discussed further below.
 Refer to Note 7 of the Consolidated Financial Statements for more information regarding employee benefit plans.

 In December 2012, the Company's U.S. defined benefit plan was amended to reflect a hard freeze as of December 31, 2013.
-No further benefits were provided after this date for additional credited service or earnings and all participants became fully vested as of December 31, 2013.
+No further benefit accruals were provided after that date for additional credited service or earnings and all participants who are employed after December 31, 2013 became fully vested as of December 31, 2013.
 The Company recorded a \$23.5 million non-cash curtailment gain in December 2012 in connection with this amendment.